FonsDijkstra/CConst/README.md

 # CConst
-Constness code analyzers voor de new C# Roslyn compiler
+Constness code analyzers for the new C# Roslyn compiler